 HUNGARY

-Days 6–7 The Hortobagy is a huge area of mixed habitats.
-Some of its ponds hold large colonies of Whiskered Terns with some Black and White-winged Terns.
-Others host Black-necked and Red-necked Grebes, Garganey, Ferruginous Duck, Pygmy Cormorant and Glossy Ibis.
-We might see Water Rail and Little or Spotted Crake in the muddy margins.
-Many waders are possible including Pied Avocet, Black-winged Stilt, Little Ringed Plover, Wood, Green, Broad-billed and Marsh Sandpipers, Common and Spotted Redshanks, Ruff, Temminck's Stint and maybe a rarity or two.
-Yellow-legged and Caspian Gulls might be on the ponds as well.
-The other main habitat of the area is puszta (grassland) where we will look for the magnificent Great Bustard, Common Crane, Collared Pratincole, Eurasian Thick-knee, Little and Long-eared Owls, Lesser Grey Shrike and Tawny Pipit.
-Raptors include Long-legged Buzzard and Saker and Red-footed Falcons.
-We will look for Aquatic Warbler in protected areas in the company of a warden.
+Days 4–5 After the hills, we head to the lowlands, first to the Hortobágy, a huge area of mixed habitats.
+Some of its wetlands hold colonies of Whiskered Terns with some Black and White-winged Terns, while others host Eared (Black-necked) Grebes, Garganey, Ferruginous Duck, Pygmy Cormorant, Great and Little Egrets, Squacco and Purple Herons, Black-crowned Night-heron, Eurasian Spoonbill and Little and Great Bitterns.
+In the reed and scrub around the fishpond margins are Bearded Reedling, Eurasian Penduline Tit, Bluethroat, Savi’s Warbler and Great Reed Warbler.
+We may also see Water Rail and Little or Spotted Crake in the muddy margins.
+Passage waders are possible including Pied Avocet, Black-winged Stilt, Little Ringed Plover, Wood, Green and maybe Broad-billed or Marsh Sandpipers, Common and Spotted Redshanks, Temminck’s Stint, Ruff and maybe a rarity or two.
+The other main habitat of the area is puszta (grassland) where we will look for Common Crane, Crested Lark, Lesser Grey Shrike, Tawny Pipit.
+Raptors present include White-tailed Eagle, Western Marsh Harrier, Long-legged Buzzard and Red-footed Falcon.

 General Information There are no special health requirements.
 Visas are not required.
 The pace of the tour is medium with only a moderate level of fitness required for walking.